louisejlee/FlappyLee/README.md

 ## Flappy Lee

-Flappy bird game coded in Java.
-Customized background and flappy bird made by me in Procreate :).
+A classic Flappy Bird game developed in Java, featuring a custom-designed background and character.
+The game's assets, including the bird, were created using Procreate, adding a personal touch to the visual experience.